emileond/100-days-of-code/r1-log.md

 ### R1D12
 I studied about objects, maps and arrays, tomorrow I'll be studying more abouth array methods and practicing them.

+### R1D13
+Started working on a website for a water traeatment company.
+Worked with SASS and Vanilla JS, also included some animatios with AOS library.
+I finished the general HTML structure, the Hero section, and the desktop navbar.

+### R1D14
+Practiced some array methods in the course, tomorrow I'll practice the last array cardio excercise and start the loops module.